Updated on February 26th, 2020 by Bob Ciura

 This article will discuss Shaw’s business model and why the stock could be an attractive option for income investors.

 Shaw is a diversified telecommunications company.
-The company recently consolidated its four prior reporting segments into just two.
-Shaw no longer breaks out its services by customer type, but rather into just Wireline and Wireless services.
+The company recently consolidated its four prior reporting segments into just two major segments, Wireless and Wireline.
+The Wireless segment includes service and related equipment, while the core Wireline segment includes consumer and business services.

 In terms of service revenue, Shaw’s segment breakdown is as follows:

 Shaw provides customers with a wide variety of services, including satellite video, fiber-coax network connectivity, and mobile phone services, among others.
-The company serves consumers and small to medium businesses in its service area, which includes much of Canada.
-The bulk of the company’s revenue is from consumers.
+The company serves consumers and small to medium businesses in its service area, which mostly includes Canada.
+The bulk of the company’s revenue is from consumer services.

 Shaw has struggled a bit in recent years to grow earnings as it has undergone a strategic transformation.

-Shaw, in the past three years, has acquired Freedom Mobile, divested its former media business, acquired wireless spectrum licenses from Quebecor, and divested its ViaWest business.
+Shaw, in the past three years, has acquired Freedom Mobile, divested the Shaw Media and ViaWest businesses, and acquired wireless spectrum.
 These changes have left the company more focused on its long-term goals of sustainable growth.

 Going forward, we believe there is still plenty of growth potential for the company.

-In addition, continued revenue growth and margin expansion should help drive earnings higher, marking a year of recovery after just $1.01 in earnings-per-share in fiscal 2018.
+In addition, continued revenue growth and margin expansion should help drive earnings higher, marking another step forward in the company’s ongoing transformation.

-One way we think Shaw will continue to grow earnings, outside of its impressive top line gains, is through its relatively recent strategy called Total Business Transformation.
+Shaw could continue to generate strong revenue and free cash flow growth through its Total Business Transformation strategy.
 Essentially, Shaw is looking to reinvent its operating model in order to not only better meet the needs of customers, but to reduce costs at the same time.

-In total, we see Shaw growing earnings at 7% annually for the foreseeable future through a mix of revenue growth and margin expansion.
-Fiscal 2019 is an important first step towards this growth and we are optimistic on the company’s prospects.
+In total, we see Shaw growing earnings at 6% annually for the foreseeable future through a mix of revenue growth and margin expansion.
+Fiscal 2020 is another important step forward towards the company’s growth plan, and we are optimistic on the company’s prospects.

 Another important consideration for investing in foreign companies is withholding taxes.
 Dividends received in Canadian dollars are typically subject to a 25% withholding tax (15% for most U.S. investors).
 However, there is an exception for Canadian stocks – the withholding tax is waived for U.S. investors who hold the stock in a qualified retirement account, such as a 401(k) or IRA.